efrecon/primer/docs/steps/docker.md

 The `docker` step arranges for the Docker [daemon] and CLI [client] to be installed on the host.
-The daemon will be started and scheduled for start at every boot, and a list of users can be arranged for access to the daemon.
+The daemon will be started and scheduled for start at every boot, and some users can be arranged for access to the daemon.
 The `docker` step can arrange for those users to automatically be able to access a number of remote [registries][registry].